Last updated 20 March 2020

-There are many different classes of temporary and permanent visas under the Migration Regulations 1994 (Cth) (Migration Regulations).
+There are many different temporary and permanent visas under the Migration Regulations 1994 (Cth) (Migration Regulations).
 Each visa belongs to a class and a subclass.

-A temporary visa is issued for a finite period of time or until a specified event occurs (e.g. the Department of Immigration and Border Protection (DIBP) making a decision on an application for a permanent visa).
+A temporary visa is issued for a finite period of time or until a specified event occurs for example the Department of Home Affairs making a decision on an application for a permanent visa.

-A person who is granted a permanent visa and has then been through immigration clearance becomes a permanent resident of Australia.
+A person who is granted a permanent visa and has then been through immigration clearance becomes a permanent resident of Australia (reg 1.03 Migration Regulations).
 Such a person will have most of the rights of an Australian citizen, except for the right to vote (there are some exceptions for certain British subjects) and to hold public office.
 Social security payments are generally not available within the first two years of entry (except for special benefits).

-Policy providing guidance on how visa criteria should be applied is set out in the Department of Immigration and Border Protection’s Procedures Advice Manual.
-Written directions by the Minister for Immigration and Border Protection, made under s 499 of the Migration Act, also have the force of law and provide further guidance.
+Policy providing guidance on how visa criteria should be applied is set out in the Procedures Advice Manual.
+Written directions by the Minister for Immigration, Citizenship and Multicultural Affairs made under s 499 of the Migration Act, also have the force of law and provide further guidance.